ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Most Difficult Signs

 notSermanet's top 10 most difficult signs are plotted below.
-Just like in notLenet, the "Beware of Ice/Snow", "Pedestrians", and "Dangerous Curve to the Right" in the top of the group.
+Just like in notLenet, the "Beware of Ice/Snow", "Pedestrians", and "Dangerous Curve to the Right" are in the top of the group.

 ![](./wup_assets/notSermanetHardest.png)